-The Wilbarger Creek Watershed encompasses 116,146 acres with three of the fastest growing communities in Central Texas-Pflugerville, Manor, and Elgin.
+The Wilbarger Creek Watershed encompasses 116,146 acres with three of the fastest growing communities in Central Texas:

 Wilbarger Creek Conservation Alliance is a 501c3 nonprofit dedicated to the preservation of working farms and ranches, open space, scenic views, water, and wildlife habitat in the Wilbarger Creek Watershed.

-Conserving working farms and ranches in this rapidly developing watershed is the best way to protect the native plants and grasses, and the wildlife that depends on this habitat for its survival.
-The natural springs, creeks and tributaries form healthy riparian and wildlife corridors that ultimately flow into the Colorado River.
+Conserving working farms and ranches in this rapidly developing watershed is one of the best ways to protect the native plants, grasses, and wildlife as well as the natural springs, creeks and tributaries that ultimately flow into the Colorado River.